 Hiring is expensive, and companies are keen to streamline that process.
 Similarly, when an ATS is used well, candidates feel more in the loop about where in the journey from application to landing the job.

 An ATS is programmed to find and secure the best talent on the job market.
-A critical way they do this is by automatically scanning through and identifying key phrases, job titles, and experiences in a candidate’s career history that fit well with the advertised position.
+They do this by automatically scanning through and identifying key phrases, job titles, and candidate career experiences that fit well with the advertised position.

 When hitting these keywords, the resumes featuring them – as well as other vital attractors such as training, experience, or even hobbies and transferable skills – are forwarded by the ATS to the hiring managers.

-The ATS is a big part of your application process that you need to consider as it is now the “human eye” that reads over your application.
-In especially large or Fortune 500 companies, management is so pressed for time that using an ATS to sift through applications is a must.
+The ATS is a big part of your application process that you must consider as it is now the “human eye” that reads over your application.
+In especially large or Fortune 500 companies, management is so pressed for time that using an ATS to sift through applications is necessary.

 Learn to step confidently past the ATS gatekeeper, and you’re halfway home.